arkency/posts/posts/2015-05-04-extract-a-service-object-using-simpledelegator.md

 ### About filters

-In this example I decided not to move the verification done by the `whitlist_ip` before filter into the service object.
+In this example I decided not to move the verification done by the `whitelist_ip` before filter into the service object.
 This IP address check of issuer's request actually fits into controller responsibilities quite well.

 ### Move the action definition into new class and inherit from `SimpleDelegator`